SolarPi/Solar-Pi/README.md

 # Solar Pi
-All custom software for Solar Pi.
+All custom software for the Solar Pi STEM project.

 Includes software to:
 * Get the user more familiar with using a computer